On estimating Schatten norm and power distances between quantum states: Introduction

-Finally, we present our second main theorem, which addresses the computational hardness of \QSDalpha{}, as outlined in \Cref{thm:QSDalpha-hardness-informal}.
+Finally, we present our second main theorem, which addresses the computational hardness of \QSDalpha{} ($\alpha\geq 1$) and \PoweredQSDalpha{} ($0<\alpha<1$), as outlined in \Cref{thm:QSDalpha-hardness-informal}.
 In this context, \PureQSDalpha{} refers to a restricted variant of \QSDalpha{} (see also \cref{def:QSDalpha}), where the states of interest are pure.
+For convenience, we say that $\alpha$ is \emph{fixed} if either $\alpha$ is a real constant or $\alpha=\infty$.